yard

 Tall, old-school varieties can tower over low edging plants, but newer compact forms sit nicely with Shasta daisy or coneflower.
 If you already grow bold flowers like large peonies, shorter daylilies keep the focus on those spring stars.

-Single blooms are classic, yet double, ruffled, and spider forms add texture that mixes well with simple disks on black-eyed Susan or airy spikes of Russian sage.
-Fragrant types also pull their weight near patios or paths.
+Single blooms are classic, yet double, ruffled, and spider forms add texture that mixes well with simple disks on black-eyed Susan.
+Airy spikes of Russian sage make the pairing feel looser, and fragrant types also pull their weight near patios or paths.

 Older, dormant cultivars lose all foliage in winter, where newer semi-evergreen lines may hold tufts of green in mild climates.
 In colder Zone 3 and Zone 4 beds, we find fully dormant kinds ride out freezes about as reliably as tough iris clumps.